base-org/web/apps/base-docs/tutorials/docs/2_ock-fund-tutorial.md

 ## Implementing Balance Checking

-Now well implement a check on the user's wallet to see if they have enough funds.
+Now we'll implement a check on the user's wallet to see if they have enough funds.
 Before we implement this check, let's create a helper function that grabs the user's Ethereum balance using [viem].
 To do so, create a `utils.ts` file in the `src` directory that creates a client connected to Base and fetches the user's ETH balance:

 ```typescript
 import { createPublicClient, http } from 'viem';